SCOTTSDALE, Ariz. -- Scottsdale police had to pry a woman off a tree she was trying to save.

 "She's really 'eco' and earthly, and doesn't like these rash decisions [which hurt the environment]," said Revell.

-Scottsdale Police arrested Revell for disturbing the police, and booked her into the city jail.
+Scottsdale police arrested Revell for disorderly conduct and booked her into the city jail.